 Trillium Lake Loop Trail

 The closest large lake to Mt.
 Hood has a stunning reflection of the mountain that is often used on Oregon postcards.
-See it as you circle the lake on a 1.9-mile loop path that’s easy enough even for wheelchairs.
+See it as you circle the lake on a 2-mile loop path that’s easy enough even for wheelchairs.
 Start at a campground with a popular picnic area and fishing dock.
-Motorboats are banned, so the lake is also a quiet place for canoeing. (photo by Nickie Bournias)
+Motorboats are banned, so the lake is also a quiet place for canoeing.
+This trail typically opens for hikers in May and is best in summer and early fall. (photo by Nickie Bournias)

 Getting there: Drive Highway 26 east past Government Camp 3 miles, and turn south at a Trillium Lake sign for 1.6 miles.
 Expect to pay $5 if you don’t already have a Northwest Forest parking pass.